 - A succinct review of the background research/knowledge from the literature that forms the basis for the hypothesis/knowledge gap.

-- The experimental approach(es) to be used in testing the hypothesis/knowledge gap.
+- The experimental or theoretical approach(es) to be used in testing the hypothesis or closing the knowledge gap.

 Consultation with the major professor during formulation of the prospectus is strongly encouraged.